lawrennd/old_talks/_systems/includes/nigeria-nmis-spatial-join.md

 \notes{\subsection{Joining a GeoDataFrame}

 The first database join we're going to do is a special one, it's a 'spatial join'.
-We're going to join together the locations of the hospitals with their states.
+We're going to join the locations of the hospitals with their states.

 This join is unusual because it requires some mathematics to get right.
 The outline files give us the borders of the different states in latitude and longitude, the health facilities have given locations in the country.

 A spatial join involves finding out which state each health facility belongs to.
 Fortunately, the mathematics you need is already programmed for you in GeoPandas.
 That means all we need to do is convert our ```pandas``` dataframe of health facilities into a ```GeoDataFrame``` which allows us to do the spatial join. }

-\notes{First we convert the hospital data to a `geopandas` data frame.}
+\notes{First, we convert the hospital data to a `geopandas` data frame.}

 \setupcode{import geopandas as gpd}